CorentinJ/TorchStream/README.md

 # TorchStream

-torchstream is a library and resource center to help developers make sequential pytorch models streamable.
+TorchStream is a library and resource center to help developers make sequential pytorch models streamable.